figtools/figgy-cli/README.md

 # Figgy

-Cultivate configuration clarity with Figgy.
 Open-source, cloud-native, configuration & secret management in AWS.

 **Learn everything you need to know about Figgy by checking out the website:**